Nucleomics-VIB/benchmarks/deepvariant_benchmark/README.md

 Results show that the mapping step is the most memory consuming of all and peaks at >100GB RAM usage (of the allocated 256GB).
 GPU is used at more than 50% in average during this period? while CPU is moderately used only (to feed the GPU probably).
 We did not monitor IO during this benchmark and think that it constitutes the next bottleneck of the system after the GPU.

-It is lkely that using high performance SSD disks rather than the Compute node storage could slightly improve this already very optimized system but is not really required given the already spectacular benefit of GPU processing over the conventional CPU-only workflow.
+It is likely that using high performance SSD disks rather than the Compute node storage could slightly improve this already very optimized system but is not really required given the already spectacular benefit of GPU processing over the conventional CPU-only workflow.

 NOTE: We have no valid explanation why the higher-end A100 and h100 cards were outperformed by the lower-end l40s card.
 It is possible that software optimization of the Deepvariant pipeline benefits from unique features of the latter but we cannot provide more evidence in that regard.